dr-consulting/ibi_VizEdit/Supporting_Documents/Manual Mardown File.md

 To ensure this corrupted data is not used to simulate and impute "good" data, it needs to be removed using the following steps:

 1. Highlight the area targeted for removal as you would if you were going to impute data in that section.
-(Note this requires that the `Select` button function is turned on)

 ![GP Hard 2](GP Hard 2.PNG)

-2. Click the `PPG Erase` button and the segment of data should disappear from this graph.
+2. Click the `PPG Erase` button and the segment of data should disappear from this graph (Note this requires that the `Select` button function is turned on).

 ![GP Hard 3](GP Hard 3.PNG)

 3. Run the Bayesian GP as normal (i.e., follow the steps outlined above)

-If there are multiple segments that are good candidates for Bayesian GP imputation but they fall within 5 seconds of one another, consider moving through the area in a direction fashion from left to right.
-Remove segments of bad data ahead of an area targeted for imputation, run the imputation, and then clean ahead of the area that was just removed (if you would like to impute using the Bayesian GP function that is).

-Below is an example of imputed data using this left-to-right imputation strategy.
-Note that in taking this approach, the new imputed data, not the old corrupted signal is used if it falls within the 5-second window.
+Here are the results of the imputation - after 'cleaning' nearby data:

 ![GP Hard 4](GP Hard 4.PNG)